-Sure, winter isn’t exactly the star season of the PNW but our local farmers have plenty of great produce available year-round.
+The star season in our region is just beginning.
+While our local farmers have plenty of great produce available year-round, spring and summer are the seasons when food here really shines.
 With that in mind, Seattle has several year-round farmer’s markets where you can find produce, dairy, meat, and much more.
 Here’s which Seattle Farmers Markets you can visit now.

 Seattle has several all-season farmers markets including the University District, West Seattle, Capitol Hill, and Ballard farmers markets.
 All of these markets fall on a Sunday with the exception of the U District market which happens on Saturdays.
 So push those Sunday scaries aside and see what our local farmers have to offer.